Australia–France relations: French influence on Australia

 Politically, the relationship between France and Australia has remained strong throughout the 20th and 21st centuries.
 Public sentiment took a dive, however, in the 1970s during the French nuclear testing in the Pacific on Moruroa.
-During this period, there was a boycott of French wines, French restaurants and other things associated with France, such as items on menus.
-There was also a union ban on mail to France.
-Another strain in the relationship took place following the French sinking of the Rainbow Warrior, the Greenpeace boat, in New Zealand in the 1980s.

 French is still one of the most commonly taught foreign languages at Australian high schools, though, as an optional course, very few students continue to study it through to completion.
 Thus, it is rare to find people who are truly fluent in the language.
 Telopea Park School, an Australian public school, recognised and supported by the French government, is a unique education partnership in Australia.